Belmullet: 19th century

 In 1820, the first post office in Erris opened in the new town of Belmullet.
 In 1822, a coastguard station was built.
 William Henry Carter had inherited huge tracts of Shaen's land in Erris when he married Shaen's daughter and began to put plans in place to develop the town.
+William Henry Carter had inherited huge tracts of Shaen's land in Erris when he married Shaen's daughter and began to put plans in place to develop the town.
+Carter tasked engineer and Castlebar native Patrick Knight to design and plan the new town between Broadhaven and Blacksod bays.
+Knight published his town plan in his 1836 treatise "Erris in the Irish Highlands," where he described Belmullet as a 'mirage in the desert', positioned between two sheltered bays which provided potentially safe anchorage for Atlantic trade.
 A new road was built which connected Belmullet with Castlebar, which was completed in 1824.
 In 1825, Carter built a pier large enough to accommodate vessels of 100 tons.
 Carter's stated objective was to "create a home market for produce that did not previously exist nearer than thirty miles by land," and his aim was to thrust the older village of An Geata Mór (Binghamstown), a village founded by the powerful Bingham family on the Mullet peninsula into a secondary position.
 By 1826, the Erris Hotel was opened.

 In 1829, Alexander Nimmo, an engineer on the Erris roads, wrote the following: "at Belmullet, the advance is quite surprising; the place only commenced four years ago; it now consists of about seventy respectable houses etc... five ships were loaded with grain and kept; iron hoops and coal were imported; spirits, beer and wine.
 British manufacturers and tea and sugar were sold; the produce of the fisheries were admitted to a market."

+In 1836, Patrick Knight documented in his book "Erris in the Irish Highlands" that during the construction of the Belmullet-Bangor road, workers "unnecessarily destroyed the fine dolmen in the glen rather than divert the road a few feet to one side".